WebAssembly/component-model/design/mvp/CanonicalABI.md

 puts itself into a per-`ComponentInstance` `pending_tasks` queue and blocks until released by `maybe_start_pending_task` (also defined below).
 The additional `or self.inst.pending_tasks` condition ensures fairness, preventing continual new tasks from starving pending tasks.
+If the `OnBlock` callback returns `True`, the caller has requested that the pending task be cancelled.
+In this case, since core wasm hasn't started running in the callee's component instance yet, the task can be immediately, safely aborted by the runtime.

 The `calling_sync_export` flag set by `enter` (and cleared by `exit`) is used by `may_enter` to prevent sync-lifted export calls from overlapping.